-Sea defences are being strengthened and safeguarded by rebuilding Central Lower Promenade.
+Sea defences have been strengthened and safeguarded by rebuilding Central Lower Promenade.
 The two-tiered promenade acts as a sea defence protecting the whole structure, the road and premises above.
-However it is around 100 years old and needs to be replaced as it has severe structural problems and is approaching the end of its serviceable life.
+The previous structure was around 100 years old and needed to be replaced as it had severe structural problems and was approaching the end of its serviceable life.

-The project, which is being funded jointly by us and our partners Northumbrian Water and the Environment Agency, will be carried out in partnership with Hartlepool Borough Council who have completed similar coastal promenade schemes to a high standard.
+The project was funded jointly by us and our partners Northumbrian Water and the Environment Agency and was carried out in partnership with Hartlepool Borough Council who have also previously completed similar coastal promenade schemes to a high standard.